Timaya: 2005–2009: True Story, Gift and Grace, and De Rebirth

 Timaya's solo career began in 2005 with the release of his debut single, "Dem Mama", which recounted the Odi massacre.
 The song appeared on his debut album, True Story, released the following year to critical acclaim.
-His second album, Gift and Grace, was released in 2008.
+His second album, Gift and Grace, was released in 2008, and was reportedly recorded in two weeks.
 His third studio album, De Rebirth, was released in partnership with Black Body Entertainment.
 This album featured the hit single "Plantain Boy".

 2010–2017: Upgrade, Epiphany, Bum Bum Remix, and Grammy nomination

-In 2010, Timaya was featured on the song "Kokoroko" by the female gospel artist Kefee, which won the Best Collaboration category at the 2010 Headies Awards.
+In 2010, Timaya was featured on the song "Kokoroko" by the late female gospel artist Kefee, which won the Best Collaboration category at the 2010 Headies Awards.
 On 25 June 2012, Timaya released another album titled Upgrade, which spawned hits like "Bum Bum", "Sexy Ladies", and "Malonogede".
 The album featured collaborations with Attitude, Terry G, and Vector.
 Duncan Mighty and Timaya dueted on "I Know I Know Dat", which leaked onto the internet a few hours after Duncan Mighty's album Footprints was released in stores.
 Both artists were honored at the fourth annual Odudu Music Awards, alongside M-Trill, Sodi Cookey, Becky Enyioma, and Timi Dakolo.